keboola/developers-docs/extend/common-interface/environment.md

 - Avoid messages which make no sense at all.
 For example, 'Banana Error: Exceeding trifling witling' or only numeric errors.
 - Avoid leaking sensitive information (such as credentials, tokens).
 - Avoid errors which the user cannot solve.
 For example, 'An outdated OpenSSL library, update to OpenSSL 1.0.2'.
 - Provide guidance on what the user should do.
-For example, 'The input table is missing; make sure the output mapping produces the 'items.csv' table.
+For example, 'The input table is missing; make sure the output mapping produces the 'items.csv' table'.

 In case of an *Application Exception*, the end-user will see only a canned response ('An application error occurred') with the option to contact support.
 The actual output of the application will be sent to our internal logs only.